michelsdev/ms-azure/README.md

 # ms-azure
-Scripts and documentation abou MS Azure.
+Scripts and documentation about MS Azure.

 Personal repository to store MS Azure scripts, commands and documentation.